Amino acids explained

 When should I take them?

-‘They work best if taken before during and after workout,’ says Marsh.
+‘They have positive benefits before, during and after a workout,’ says Marsh.
 ‘Studies have shown that taking BCAA supplements during and after exercise can reduce muscle breakdown, while taking them before resistance training reduces delayed onset muscle soreness [DOMS].’
 They might also be beneficial if taken last thing at night - but the evidence here is sketchier.

 Do they have any side effects?

 BCAAs are fairly safe, since you’d normally find them in dietary protein sources anyway.
 Excessive intake might reduce the absorption of other amino acids, but that's about it.

 One problem with amino acids is that they quickly deteriorate.
 Amino acids are not stored by your body in the same way as it stores starch and protein as fat, but they can be replaced.

 Your body can’t make them, but that doesn't mean you have to take BCAA supplements.
 These vital muscle-builders are also found in certain foods.